SystemsApproach/private5g/arch.rst

 manage the usage of spectrum to obtain the benefits of 5G over Wi-Fi, such as more predictable control over latency and bandwidth.

 Note that Mobile Core is another example of a generic term.
-In 4G this is called the *Evolved Packet Core (EPC)* and in 5G it is called the *Next Generation Core (NG-Core)*.
+In 4G it was called the *Evolved Packet Core (EPC)* and in 5G it is called the *Next Generation Core (NG-Core)*.
 Moreover, even though the word “Core” is in its name, the Mobile Core runs near the edge of the network, effectively providing a bridge between the RAN in some